• Skip to primary navigation

 Ensure that you draw your shape, be it a circle or square, accurately on your piece of paper.
 If it’s a square ensure that your shape is actually square (you can do this by measuring the diagonals between corners, they should be the same) and if a circle, it is actually a circle and not slightly ellipse.

-Drill Holes for Your Jigsaw Blade
+Step 4 – Drill Corner Holes for Your Jigsaw Blade

 Drill a hole slightly larger than the width of your jig–saw blade so that the edge of the drilled hole is right on edge of the line of your shape on the door.
 The ideal drill bit to use here is a flat bit around 10mm.

-If your shape is square, drill a hole just inside each corner and if your shape is a circle you may be able to get away with drilling one hole at the top.
+If your shape is square, drill a hole just inside each corner but if your shape is a circle you may be able to get away with drilling one hole at the top.
 If not, divide the circle into sections by drilling holes top, bottom, left and right.

-Cutting out Your cat flap Shape
+Step 5 – Cutting out Your cat flap Shape

-If you have a paneled door, as shown in the images below do not cut through the door mullions or vertical rails.
+If you have a panelled door, as shown in the images below do not cut through the door mullions or vertical rails.
 Place the cat flap in the centre of one of the panels.

-Do not attempt to push the jig–saw to make it cut faster.
+Do not attempt to push the jigsaw to make it cut faster.
 Let the blade and the motor do the work and you can then just guide the blade around to get a perfect circle or smooth–sided square.

 A word of warning here: Some cats like to nudge themselves up against the door to let their owners know they are waiting to come in.
 Check the other side of the door before you start to drill and cut!!